cloudbiskuit/notefort/README.md

 The necessary IAM permissions for the Cluster Autoscaler to modify EKS node groups have already been accounted for by attaching a managed IAM policy to the IAM role associated with the node groups.

+#### Application - Install
+This workflow Creates an ArgoCD Application using NoteFort Helm chart.
+After the Workflow completes, the `URL` will be provided in the terminal output.

+Note: The Helm chart is ready for multiple instances of the application (e.g., development and production).

+#### How to Access Prometheus, Grafana and ArgoCD
+Prometheus: Follow the instructions provided in the workflow output to get the username/password, and to port-forward a tunnel to Prometheus.
+To access Prometheus UI on your system, go to: https://localhost:`port`

+Grafana: Follow the instructions provided in the workflow output to get the username/password, and to port-forward a tunnel to Grafana.
+To access Grafana UI on your system, go to: https://localhost:`port`

+ArgoCD: Follow the instructions provided in the workflow output to get the username/password, and to port-forward a tunnel to ArgoCD.
+To access ArgoCD UI on your system, go to: https://localhost:`port`

+#### Application - Decommission
+This workflow performs the following Steps:
+- Delete HPA to prevent it from scaling up Pods.
+- Scale down stateless services.
+- Gracefully stop RabbitMQ service.
+- Prepare MySql statefulsets for for graceful shutdown and scale them down.
+- Delete ArgoCD NoteFort Application.

 #### Infrastructure - Destroy
 This workflow destroys the AWS infrastructure and the EKS cluster.